 A FEW WORDS

-My name is Nico Ferney, born and raised in Paris, France.
+My name is Nico Ferney, French designer based in Toronto, ON.

 I also write some stuff for UX collective.
-Sometimes I talk about UX on Youtube.
+Sometimes I talk about UX/UI and Visual Design on Youtube.

 Down below are some brands that I’ve worked for in France and Canada.

 I ask them questions.
 I collect data.